redaktorscha/gramota-bot2/readme.md

 # gramota-bot2

 ### General info
-- A simple Telegram bot that can check word spelling and insert accent characters.
-My training project.
-Please have a look at my other Telegram bot (gramota-bot).
+- A Telegram bot that can check Russian word spelling and insert accent characters

 ### Features
 - Uses dictionary at www.gramota.ru as source;